School of Journalism and Mass Communication

 3 Credit Hours.
 1 Lecture Contact Hour.
 2 Lab Contact Hours.Grade Mode: Standard Letter

 MC 4313.
-Advanced Writing for Public Relations.
+Strategic Writing for Public Relations.

 3 Credit Hours.
 1 Lecture Contact Hour.
 2 Lab Contact Hours.Course Attribute(s): Lab Required|Writing Intensive